 Given multiple choice or true/false question types, these kinds of pre-course surveys can be automatically scored.
 Don’t forget to compose feedback for incorrect responses and allow multiple attempts!

-Syllabus Quiz: At their core, online classes are complex websites consisting of networked pages and applications to share course content, communicate with the instructor and peers, and
+Syllabus Quiz: At their core, online classes are complex websites consisting of networked pages and applications to share course content and communicate with the instructor and peers.

 It can be daunting to navigate a course site, even one that is well-designed.
 There are so many different locations where information could be and different functions for different pages.
 How can we make sure that students are familiar and comfortable with the course site before jumping in to begin?

 In a syllabus quiz, you might ask questions like: When are critical assignments due?
 What are the expectations for participation in discussions?
 Where do students go to find technical support?
 Where can students check their grades and review written feedback?
 What is the late work policy?